 COVID-19 Safety protocol and risk management 2020

-Training for our Trip leader, Guides, and porter will be including a half-day to learning and practicing the mitigation strategies outlined below.
+We trained our Trip leader, Guides, and porter regarding Covid-19 and safety while traveling and operating trips in the remote wilderness Himalayan.
 On the longest trip/expedition we will consider a place shift after some time when we can reasonably assume that the risk of COVID-19 transmission within the group is reduced.
 Our medical advisors support these tactics.

 Overarching Principles for Navigate Outdoor’s COVID-19 Risk Management